Joe Lartey: FRCN

-During his 12-year spell at Radio Nigeria, officially known as the Federal Radio Corporation of Nigeria (FRCN), Lartey worked with Ishola Folorunsho, the ace Nigerian commentator, who was well known in Ghana and also a good friend of his.
-Aside handling some programmes on Radio Nigeria, he also taught at the FRCN Training School at Ikoyi, where he had the opportunity to train young Nigerian broadcasters in public speaking and public relations, which were key in broadcasting.
+During his 12-year spell with the Federal Radio Corporation of Nigeria, Lartey worked with Ishola Folorunsho, the ace Nigerian commentator, who was well known in Ghana and also a good friend of his.
+Aside handling some programmes on Radio Nigeria, he also taught at the FRCN Training School at Ikoyi, where he had the opportunity to train young Nigerian broadcasters in public speaking and public relations.

 Return to GBC

 On his return in 1990, he hosted programmes such as Sports Digest and Hall of Fame on GTV while teaching public speaking to various groups.

-He was the first president of the Sport Writers Association of Ghana (SWAG), of which he is currently a patron.
+Lartey was the first president of the Sport Writers Association of Ghana (SWAG), of which he was a patron.

-Today, Lartey still teaches presentation at the Accra Film School.
+Lartey taught presentation at the Accra Film School.

 Honours and legacy

 On 12 June 2022, Lartey was honoured with the "A Life in Sports" award by the International Sports Press Association (AIPS) in Doha, Qatar, for his contribution to sports in Africa.
 "Over to You Radio and TV Sports Broadcast Excellence" is an award ceremony named in his honour for his service in sports broadcasting and journalism.
 He was also awarded the Lifetime Achievement Award at the 2022 Exclusive Men of the Year Africa Awards.